eabeam/ec200.f20/content/assignment/01-lab.md

 including the number of variables.
 Below that you will see a list of every variable, including the variable name, the "storage type" (byte, float, int, etc.) and the variable label.
-If you see `–more–` at the bottom of your screen, press the space bar to continue scrolling.
+If you see `–more–` at the bottom of your screen, press the space bar to continue scrolling.[^1]

 To learn more about the variables and the organization of the data, use the `browse` command.
 Type: `browse` (or click on the "browse" button).